 Tree School is an educational conference for arborists, foresters, forest landowners, and backyard gardeners on August 15 at WSU Spokane.
-The cost is $50 to register, but scholarships are available by contacting Ericaemail@example.com.
+The cost is $50 to register, but scholarships are available by contacting Ericafirstname.lastname@example.org.
 This year the theme is Wildfire: Yesterday and Today with keynote presentations by Jack Nisbet and Mary Verner.
 There will also be 20 different concurrent seminars so that each participant can attend 5 classes of their choosing like Backyard Blueberries, Common Bark Beetles in Eastern Washington, “Android” Forestry, Design Review, and Forest Weed Identification and Management.
 Several classes are available for continuing education credits for WA Pesticide licensing, International Society of Arboriculture, and Society of American Foresters.
-Click here to see a draft program.
+Click here to see the final program.

 If you'd like to be a vendor at Tree School 2015, contact email@example.com.